Quintor/headless-wordpress-workshop/README.md

 > Needs more detailed steps

-Up untill now the menu has been static.
+Up until now the menu has been static.
 Change the `Menu.tsx` component so that the menu can be managed in wordpress.

 **Tips**